Siddhikali Temple

-During Dashain festival, on the day of Fulpati, the Fulpati (an assortment of different plants and flowers) is brought from Siddhikali temple to Layeku Taleju temple of Thimi and Khadga Jatra (Khaan Pyaa Woigu) is celebrated on the next day of Bijaya Dashami in Balkumari temple premises.
+During the Dashain festival, on the day of Fulpati, the Fulpati (an assortment of different plants and flowers) is brought from Siddhikali temple to Layeku Taleju temple of Thimi and Khadga Jatra (Khaan Pyaa Woigu) is celebrated on the next day of Bijaya Dashami in Balkumari temple premises.

 Siddhikali Jatra is celebrate twice in a year.
 Once in Baisakh month known as Biska Jatra and another in Bhadra month known as Yenya Punhi Jatra.
 On the day of Yenya punhi night, goddess Siddhikali is taken to temple from Dyo Chhen (God house) which is called Dyo Bwekegu Jatra.
-A special worship is done in temple then returned back to Dyo chhen again.
+A special worship is done in temple then returned to Dyo chhen again.
 During Dyo Bwekegu Jatra, only Dyo Bwekegu beats is played in Dhime Baja (drum type musical instrument).
 On the next day, pratipada tithi night Siddhikali jatra is celebrated within Siddhikali Jatra route (traditional route of siddhikali jatra) by carrying the Palanquin, playing Dhime, Bhusya and carrying Chilakh (special type oil lamp).
 Siddhikali jatra is started from Dyo Chhen and makes rounds in Thimi core area and ends at Dyo Chhen again.

 On Biska Jatra (Bisket Jatra), 1st of Baisakh morning, Dyo Bwekegu jatra is performed by taking the goddess Siddhikali from Dyo Chhen to temple.
 Baisakh 1st is the big day for Thimi locality.
 On this day A puja is offered whole day.
 Most of people from Thimi visit the temple to worship.
 On evening of the day a big jatra of Siddhikali Gan is celebrated in temple premises.
 Seven palanquins of Siddhikali Gan (Siddhikali, Koshi Inaye Ganesh, Bishwo Binayak, Korki Inaye Ganesh, Gaancha Inaye Ganesh, Raj Ganesh and Shiwa Ganesh) are gathered together and celebrate a big Biska Jatra in Siddhikali temple premises, it is also known as Siddhikali Jatra and Byalisiya Jatra.
 The crowds, sounds of Dhime and Bhusyas, Naya khin, vermilion color, fires on Chilakh, seven palanquins and rounding Chhatra are the best moments of the jatra.
 The Jatra will take round the Thimi upper part too.